eea/art17-consultation/docs/user/source/conclusions.rst

 ----------------

 Due to admitted human error scope, assessments in the Art17 Consultation platform can be updated.
-This is done by by accessing the `Edit Assessment` (hence, propose a correction for that occurence) button visible after clicking the assessor's name.
+This is done by accessing the `Edit Assessment` (hence, propose a correction for that occurence) button, visible after clicking the assessor's name.

 .. figure:: images/edit_assmt_btn.png
    :alt: Edit assessment button